Yosemite is Open. Click here for any current Travel Alerts.

 Give-Back and Get Involved on your Vacation

-Stewards of the Sierra - this working group’s mission is to unite the many people who enjoy the diverse recreation activities available in the Sierra National Forest, promoting responsible recreation and use of forest resources through conservation and education, and ensuring public access to the forest in the present and for future generations.
+Stewards of the Sierra - This working group’s mission is to unite the many people who enjoy the diverse recreation activities available in the Sierra National Forest, promoting responsible recreation and use of forest resources through conservation and education and ensuring public access to the forest in the present and for future generations.
 Join the cause to make a difference!

 Other Helpful Sustainable Travel Tips